Last Updated April 17, 2021

 If you are going to be using chopsticks regularly, considering getting a chopsticks bowl.
 These bowls have notches for setting down your chopsticks and are the perfect shape for many Eastern-style noodle dishes.
 They come in a wide variety of beautifully painted colors and patterns.

-Chopsticks are great for pinching small pieces of food, but you will need to buy a spoon or commit to drinking from a bowl if you want to have a side of miso or egg drop soup!
+Chopsticks are great for pinching small pieces of food, but you will need to buy a spoon or commit to drinking from a bowl or small pot if you want to have a side of miso or egg drop soup!
 These spoons have a boat like shape that allows you to pick up more liquid.
 They also have an aesthetic to match your favorite pair of chopsticks.

-The Downside to Using Chopsticks
+The Downside of Using Chopsticks